Home/Vegetables/Chinese Yam

 What are the health benefits of Chinese yam?

-Chinese yam is known for its digestive benefits, immune support, and potential to regulate blood sugar levels.
+Chinese yam is known for its digestive benefits, anti-inflammatory properties, and ability to support blood sugar levels.

 How should I prepare Chinese yam?